Elizabeth of Russia: Reign

 Elizabeth crowned herself Empress in the Dormition Cathedral on 25 April 1742 (O.S.), which would become standard for all emperors of Russia until 1896.
 At the age of thirty-three, with relatively little political experience, she found herself at the head of a great empire at one of the most critical periods of its existence.
 Her proclamation explained that the preceding reigns had led Russia to ruin: "The Russian people have been groaning under the enemies of the Christian faith, but she has delivered them from the degrading foreign oppression."

-Russia had been under the domination of German advisers, so its Empress exiled the most unpopular of them, including Andrey Osterman and Burkhard Christoph von Münnich.
+Russia had been under the domination of German advisers, so Elizabeth exiled the most unpopular of them, including Andrey Osterman and Burkhard Christoph von Münnich.
 She passed down several pieces of legislation that undid much of the work her father had done to limit the power of the church.

 With all her shortcomings (documents often waited months for her signature), Elizabeth had inherited her father's genius for government.
 Her usually keen judgement and her diplomatic tact again and again recalled Peter the Great.
 What sometimes appeared as irresolution and procrastination was most often a wise suspension of judgement under exceptionally difficult circumstances.
 From the Russian point of view, her greatness as a stateswoman consisted of her steady appreciation of national interests and her determination to promote them against all obstacles.

 Educational reforms

 Despite the substantial changes made by Peter the Great, he had not exercised a really formative influence on the intellectual attitudes of the ruling classes as a whole.
 Although Elizabeth lacked the early education necessary to flourish as an intellectual (once finding the reading of secular literature to be "injurious to health"), she was clever enough to know its benefits and made considerable groundwork for her eventual successor, Catherine the Great.
-She made education freely available to all social classes (except for serfs), encouraged establishment of the very first university in Russia founded in Moscow by Mikhail Lomonosov, and helped to finance the establishment of the Imperial Academy of Fine Arts.
+She made education freely available to all social classes (except for serfs), encouraged establishment of the first university in Russia founded in Moscow by Mikhail Lomonosov, and helped to finance the establishment of the Imperial Academy of Fine Arts.

+Social welfare

+It was during Elizabeth’s reign that parishes became common.
+These were places that provided (as noted by one study) “shelter, food, clothes and care for orphans, elderly people and people with disabilities belonging to peasant families.”
+These were financed through a special tax.

 Internal peace

 A gifted diplomat, Elizabeth hated bloodshed and conflict and went to great lengths to alter the Russian system of punishment, even outlawing capital punishment.
-According to historian Robert Nisbet Bain, it was one of her "chief glories that, so far as she was able, she put a stop to that mischievous contention of rival ambitions at Court, which had disgraced the reigns of Peter II, Anna, and Ivan VI, and enabled foreign powers to freely interfere in the domestic affairs of Russia."
+According to historian Robert Nisbet Bain, it was one of her "chief glories that, so far as she was able, she put a stop to that mischievous contention of rival ambitions at Court, which had disgraced the reigns of Peter II, Anna and Ivan VI and enabled foreign powers to freely interfere in the domestic affairs of Russia."